LSeaburg/FiggieServer/README.md

    ```
    to simulate a game.

-6. Follow the examples inside 'agents/traders/' and make your own agent profile.
+6. Follow the examples inside `agents/traders/` and make your own agent profile.
    Add an entry to  `agents/traders.yaml` so it appears in the dashboard.

+7. Go to `http://localhost:8050` to view the dashboard

 ---